 The Vision Clinic includes a fully functional optical lab with auto-refractors, pteropter, frames, and an edger that allows us to cut patient lenses.
 Instead of relying on only donated lenses, patients can now pick out their frames and have lenses cut to match their needed prescription.
 There is a great need for high quality vision care in Haiti and we’re committed to continue serving these patients with excellence.

 Ophthalmologists, Optometrists, and Opticians are invited to serve with our Haitian staff in the clinic.

-Prosthetic volunteers and funding for prosthetic supplies.
+Prosthetic volunteers, PT and OT volunteers, and funding for prosthetic supplies.

 Each week, a team of North American providers, RNs/LVNs/CNAs, pharmacists, and support staff join with our Haitian mobile clinic doctor and translators to set up a clinic in villages all around Haiti.
 Currently we serve 20 villages, with more being added.
 Some are an hour and half drive up the mountain and some are five minutes from the clinic.
 During mobile clinics we offer medical consultation and medications, then each patient has an opportunity to hear the gospel.
 We want everyone that we see to feel and know the love of Jesus.
 We are able to see anywhere from 80-200 patients at each clinic, depending on the team size, so hundreds of patients are reached each month through mobile clinic alone.

 Medical personnel and support staff to come serve on mobile clinics, offering medical care and the love of Jesus to all we see.
 Also, funding to help with medications and supplies that are given out on mobile clinics.